nbokil/crowd-space-dodge/README.md

-# Contact
+# Space Dodge

 ##Synopsis

-Contact is a web application game developed in Node.js that uses the Express framework and Socket.IO.
-The game is played with a minimum of three sockets (players) where one is the word master and the others are working together to guess the word master's word.
-This game was designed for 67-328: Mobile to Cloud Final Project at Carnegie Mellon University.
+Space Dodge is a web application game developed in Node.js that uses the Express framework and Socket.IO.
+The game can be played individually or multiplayer, where users work together to move the spaceship left/right and dodge incoming asteroids.
+The game shows the location of the individual's spaceship and the aggregate crowd's locations, making it a form of collaborative gameplay similar to Twitch.
+This game was designed for 05-899: Crowd Programming at Carnegie Mellon University.

 ##Installation via NPM

-Contact uses the following node-modules that need to be installed via npm:
+Space Dodge uses node-modules specified in package.json that can be installed with the following command:

-npm install socket.io
-npm install body-parser
-npm install ejs
-npm install express
-npm install mongodb
-npm install morgan
+npm install

 ##License